playa3ull/playa3ull-community-proposals/README.md

 </details>

 ## PCP Statuses
-There are four statuses of an PCP:
+There are four statuses of a PCP:

 ### `Proposed`
 PCP has been merged into the main branch of the PCP repository.
 It is actively being discussed by the PLAYA3ULL GAMES Community and may be modified based on feedback.